theroshanron/facebook_ads_marketing_mastery/Facebook Pixel and Audiences.md

 - Create post engagement ads and move the engaged fans to sales funnel for upsell
 - Promote new services and products to create lifetime customers
 - Drive engaged fans from Facebook to instagram and vice versa to grow the following on both platforms
+- Great way to re-engage with most engaged fans and turn them into your best brand ambassador

+### Lead form custom audience
+- People who engaged with lead generation form
+  - Opened the form
+  - Opened but did not submit the form
+  - Open and submit the form